trnsrt/ts/_drafts/2022-09-23-why-devcon-7-should-be-in-istanbul.md

 Despite this such financial difficulties, students in groups have started to attend global events since restrictions due to COVID pandemic were lifted.
 Following a local [hackathon](https://istanbul.avalanchehacks.com/) last December, more than ten students from three different university clubs joined [Avalanche Barcelona Summit](https://www.avalanchesummit.com/).
 Soon after, small groups managed to travel to [ETHAmsterdam](https://amsterdam.ethglobal.com/), [ETHPrague](https://ethprague.com/), [ETHBarcelona](https://ethbarcelona.com/), [ETHCC 5](https://ethcc.io/), [Eth Mexico City](https://soliditydeveloper.com/eth-mexico-city) and lastly [ETHBerlin](https://ethberlin.ooo/).
 A group of ten students are planning to attend Devcon Bogota as well.
 Those were all made possible by scholarships granted by organizers, local businesses (such as [LykaDAO](https://www.laykadao.space/) and [Paribu](https://www.paribu.com/)) as well as global players (such as [Aave](https://aave.com/) and [Talent House](https://www.talenthouse.com.tr/)).

 Several local initiatives have sparked the interest in the local community as well.
 First, severalhackathons, including [AvalancheHacks](https://istanbul.avalanchehacks.com/), [NFT and Metaverse Hackhaton](https://hackathonturkiye.com/etkinlik/blokzincir-nft-ve-metaverse-hackathonu) and [Blockcircus](https://www.eventbrite.com/e/blockchain-egitim-hackathon-blockcircus-tickets-46836838244).
 Several and student club organizations such as [Blockchain and Beyond Summit](https://sites.google.com/view/blockchain-beyondsummit/ana-sayfa) and [Blockchain Networking Day](https://twitter.com/bogazicichain/status/1525200754792857601) attracted significant crowds.
-Then, sSeveral corporate events namely [Blockchain Economy Summit](https://blockchaineconomy.istanbul/en), [NFT Summit](https://nftsummit.ist/), [Eurasia Blockchain Summit](https://www.eurasiablockchain.com/), [Kriptofest](https://kriptofest.org/), [Istanbul Blockchain Week](https://istanbulblockchainweek.com/) all raised the awareness in corporate world (though the quality of such events varies significantly).
+Then, Several corporate events namely [Blockchain Economy Summit](https://blockchaineconomy.istanbul/en), [NFT Summit](https://nftsummit.ist/), [Eurasia Blockchain Summit](https://www.eurasiablockchain.com/), [Kriptofest](https://kriptofest.org/), [Istanbul Blockchain Week](https://istanbulblockchainweek.com/) all raised the awareness in corporate world (though the quality of such events varies significantly).

 On top of that, recent gatherings such as [Cyptist](https://www.cryptist.org/) and [Mina Developer Meetup](https://www.eventbrite.com/e/mina-zkapp-developers-meetup-istanbul-tickets-344946232467) also attracted interest from the developer community.
 The momentum continues with weekly CryptoMondays events, and several people aiming to organize an ETH Istanbul in the near future.